About

 From a classroom

-to six continents.
+to five continents.

-The story of an open-source curriculum that grew into a global movement for AI engineering education.
+An open-source curriculum that grew into a global movement for AI engineering education.

 Mission